open-telemetry/opentelemetry-java/docs/common-github-actions-practices.md

 ### Prepare release branch

+Uses release branch naming convention `release/v*`.

-The specifics depend a lot on your specific version bumping needs.
+The specifics below depend a lot on your specific version bumping needs.

 For OpenTelemetry Java repositories, the version in the `main` branch always ends with `-SNAPSHOT`, so preparing the release branch involves